adere1/Assignment_5_CS541_Game_Dev/README.md

 Project 5 - Android Application  :  Graph Generator

-Animation and sound effects video (YouTube) - https://youtu.be/VXxA-fxs3ck
+Animation and sound effects video (YouTube) - https://youtu.be/LQvwdtW5jnE

 This is the android application to generate graphs.
 It has client-server architecture, where this application works as client and we're hosting the lightweight Java based HTTP server on Google Cloud Platform.
-Whenever user submits the request to generate graph, the request is sent to our server running on Google Cloud Platform, which send the graph in response back to the application.
+Whenever user submits the request to generate graph, the request is sent to our server running on Google Cloud Platform, which generates and sends the graph in response back to the application.

 You have to options to create your graph -
 1. Using the "dot" language representation